amass156/S-A-Trivia/README.md

 ### User Stories

-* As a player I would like to know the how the game is played.
 * As a player I would like to be able to choose my category.
 * As a player I want to know my current score.
 * As a player I want to be able to read the question, and choose the answer that I think best fits.